 Neck & Back Pain Solution

 Lower back pain doctor, V. K. Puppala, M.D., owns several pain and spine clinics and is located in Villa Rica, GA.
 He treats all his patients with supreme compassion and respect and is greatly concerned about their general well-being.
-Dr. Puppala takes a multidisciplinary approach to pain management in Atlanta by implementing a number of minimally invasive interventional methods using functional restoration and successful treatments for lower back injury medication management.
+Dr. Puppala takes a multidisciplinary approach to pain management in Atlanta by implementing a number of minimally invasive interventional methods using functional and successful treatments for lower back injury medication management.
 Call 770-627-7246 or 770-MAP-PAIN to schedule an appointment today.